loftwah/linux-for-pirates/README.md

 In a pirate theme, ye can think of Nginx as a ship that be used to explore the internet.
 Just like a ship be able to sail the oceans and explore new lands, Nginx be able to explore a vast world of information and resources.

 A reverse proxy server be a server that be used to forward client requests to one or more backend servers.
 It be a powerful tool that be used by billions of people every day to access information, communicate, and perform a wide range of tasks.

+##### Ad-hoc Web Servers

+Here are some one-liner examples of simple web servers written in various programming languages.
+Note that these examples are meant to serve as a starting point, and may not be suitable for production use without further modification.

+**Python:**

+`python3 -m http.server`

+This command will start a web server using Python's built-in `http.server` module.
+No additional dependencies are required.

+**Node.js:**

+`npx http-server`

+This command will start a web server using the `http-server` package, which can be installed by running `npm install -g http-server`.

+**Ruby:**

+`ruby -run -ehttpd . -p8000`

+This command will start a web server using Ruby's built-in `WEBrick` library.
+No additional dependencies are required.

+**PHP:**

+`php -S localhost:8000`

+This command will start a web server using PHP's built-in development server.
+No additional dependencies are required.

+**Go:**

+`go run $(go env GOPATH)/src/github.com/golang/example/outyet/main.go`

+This command will start a web server using the Go programming language.
+To install Go on Ubuntu run the following:

+`sudo apt-get install golang -y`

 ##### Sir Tim Berners-Lee